-There are blade servers that are diskless, storage resides on the SAN.
-This allows for a higher blade server density for compute using the CPU or GPU.
+There are blades that are diskless, storage resides on the SAN.
+This allows for a higher server density for compute using the CPU or GPU.

 Due to the compartmented, nature of a blade chassis they tend to have a far higher supported life span than traditional rackmount servers.

 A blade simply inserts into the blade chassis.
 The chassis interconnects with all the servers and houses the cooling, power, networking, storage I/O and management via a backplane(s).
 In simple terms it is an empty shell to which you insert servers.